Free State of Prussia: 1932 Prussian coup d'état (Preußenschlag)

-A state of emergency was declared in Berlin and the province of Brandenburg.
+A state of emergency was declared in Berlin and the Province of Brandenburg.
 The police were placed under the command of General Gerd von Rundstedt, and high-ranking leaders of the police were arrested.
-There was no active resistance, such as a general strike by the SPD and trade unions.
-The Reichsbanner Schwarz-Rot-Gold – a paramilitary force connected primarily to the SPD – was also not mobilized.
+Papen and Bracht immediately began removing leading civil servants and other executives who were close to the parties of the Braun government and replacing them with conservative officials.
+There was no active resistance, such as a general strike called by the SPD and trade unions.
+In order to avoid provoking a civil war, the SPD's executive board had decided on 16 July not to oppose Papen with the resources available to it.